 Sometimes, inexperienced people attempt logo design and – even when they know the company well – they miss the mark when it comes to communicating their message.
 Associations that you have may not match the general public’s perception of your industry.

 An experienced logo designer will bring knowledge of marketing and branding to the table and understand how to translate your company’s message into a compelling logo.
 It is important to understand why its just too dangerous to not leave it to the professional

-Designs That Aren’t Versatile
+DIY Designs That Aren’t Versatile